The Future of Restaurant Delivery Service

 4. Costs of Card Processing

 Depending on how you take credit card payments, whether over the phone, online or at the door, you could face different processing fees.
-To avoid card-not-present charges, find an online ordering provider that keeps your restaurant out of PCI-scope, or equip your drivers with a system like Pay@ the Door, which accepts card present payments upon delivery.
+To avoid card-not-present charges, find an online ordering provider that keeps your restaurant out of PCI-scope, or equip your drivers with a system like SpeedLine Pay, which accepts card present payments upon delivery.
 Not sure about PCI and card-not-present charges?
 Read PCI & Security Best Practices.

 The Delivery Equation